inet-framework/inet/doc/src/users-guide/ch-mobility.rst

 meter per seconds.
 Attibutes can contain expressions that are evaluated each time the command is executed.
 The limits of the constraint area can be referenced as ``$MINX``, ``$MAXX``, ``$MINY``, and ``$MAXY``.
-Random number distibutions generate a new random number when evaluated, so the script can describe random as well as deterministic scenarios.
+Random number distributions generate a new random number when evaluated, so the script can describe random as well as deterministic scenarios.

 To illustrate the usage of the module, we show how some mobility models